top of page

 Al and Nancy Jubitz Scholar

-Charlotte is a fourth-year student in the Bachelor of Architecture program and a Stamps Scholar at the University of Oregon.
+Charlotte is a fifth-year student in the Bachelor of Architecture program and a Stamps Scholar at the University of Oregon.
 Charlotte was drawn to the field of architecture for the potential it provides to practice applied sustainability.
 Her areas of interest include sustainability, building science, land management, and nature-based solutions to climate change.
 Charlotte is a Certified Passive House Consultant (CPHC), specializing in high performance, science-based, sustainable building design.
 Charlotte recognizes that the built environment is an area in which the implementation and integration of renewable energy technologies can have an enormous impact.
 She plans to use her professional career to address climate change in ways that balance human and environmental needs.

 Lawson.jpg